eldnach/neural-lod/README.md

   <img width="100%" src="https://github.com/eldnach/neural-lod/blob/main/images/model.png?raw=true" alt="Assets">
 </p>

-We can use the error prediction to apply more conservative (or aggersive) LODs based on the assets's characteristics.
-The thinner Sword asset can maintain higher LODs at a distance, While the Boulder asset picks more aggressive LODs.
+We can use the model prediction to apply content-aware LODs based on the mesh characteristics.
+In this example, the delicate Sword asset maintains higher quality LODs at a distance, while the Rock uses more aggressive LODs.
 Feature selection is used to train the model based on combination of different parameters.
 By including the camera FOV as an input feature, the model can also switch to higher quality LODs when zooming on objects:
 <p align="left">
   <img width="100%" src="https://github.com/eldnach/neural-lod/blob/main/images/lod-zoom.gif?raw=true" alt="LODs">
 </p>